 Thank you, Kern County, for inviting me in your homes every weeknight as I anchor the newscasts for KBAK and KBFX.
 I officially joined the news team in August 2015, bringing with me more than 15 years of experience, a few professional awards, and love for the job.

 I am from Muncie, Indiana.
 That is where the journalism bug bit me and never let go.
 I was attending Delta High School.
 In my senior year in speech class, my teacher, Mr. Jones, told me I was a good storyteller.
 That's when he introduced me to radio and television production.
 I could not believe someone could get paid while having so much fun.
 I went on to graduate from Ball State University with a degree in telecommunications.
-It's hard to imagine I went from doing the morning announcements in high school on closed-circuit television to reporting from the White House, and traveling the country, from market to market, covering local news.
+It's hard to imagine I went from doing the morning announcements in high school to reporting from the White House, and traveling the country, from market to market, covering local news.

 I have been honored by being nominated for numerous Emmy awards, including my reports on Honor Flight Kern County.
 And, I have won multiple Emmy and Edward R. Morrow awards for my stations.
-But, the biggest compliment I can receive is from a viewer telling me that I made them laugh, cry, think or become motivated to make a change.
+But the biggest compliment I can receive is from a viewer telling me that I made them laugh, cry, think or become motivated to make a change.

 This community has shown me so much love, I try to give back as much as I can.
 When I told viewers about my breast cancer diagnosis in January of 2020, I never anticipated the support you viewers gave me.
 Giving back to this community became a passion project of mine.
 I have served on the board of the Kern County Cancer Fund, the American Cancer Society, and volunteered for Links for Life.
 I am an active supporter of many local nonprofits, including Honor Flight Kern County, Wounded Heroes Fund, Kern Autism Network the Bakersfield SPCA, and the Housing and Opportunity Foundation of Kern.